EDU - Education

 EDU 607 Quantitative Educational Research: 3 Credits (3 Lec)

-PREREQUISITES: EDCI 602, EDCI 506, and graduate standing.
-This course explores the implications of and application of the quantitative research paradigm to systematic inquiry within the field of education.
+PREREQUISITE: EDCI 602, EDCI 506, and graduate standing.
+(Sp) This course explores the implications of and application of the quantitative research paradigm to systematic inquiry within the field of education.
 The course includes quantitative designs, design-related data collection and management methodologies, appropriate data analysis and writing strategies, and the role of quantitative research in decision-support.
 Students will plan and complete a quantitative research project.
 Course will address responsible conduct of research

 EDU 608 Advanced Quantitative Research: 3 Credits (3 Lec)